pulp-platform/visual_wakeup/README.md

 - `target`: The different targets of compilation, each one with its own makefile.
 You can, for example, place here your additional targets for different ASIC implementations and FPGA.
 Each target's makefile must be included in the root `Makefile`.
     - `sim`: A predefined flow for RTL simulation in QuestaSim.
     - `asic`: Placeholder for an ASIC target.
-- `test`: SystemVerilog testbench and testing infrastructure for the VWU.
+- `test`: SystemVerilog testbench and testing infrastructure for Wakelet.
 - `utils`: Useful scripts and tools.

 ## Testing and execution flow

-The VWU's testbench contains 4 main components:
+Wakelet's testbench contains 4 main components:
-- a virtual AXI Lite driver connected to the VWU's AXI Lite master port
+- a virtual AXI Lite driver connected to Wakelet's AXI Lite master port
-- a virtual AXI Lite driver connected to the VWU's AXI Lite slave port
+- a virtual AXI Lite driver connected to Wakelet's AXI Lite slave port
-- a virtual, wide AXI driver connected to the VWU's wide AXI port for the camera sensor
+- a virtual, wide AXI driver connected to Wakelet's wide AXI port for the sensor
-- the DUT, i.e., the VWU top-level
+- the DUT, i.e., Wakelet top-level

 The **testbench execution flow** is the following:
 1. The virtual AXI Lite master loads `$APP.instr_mem.bin` in the instruction memory
 2. The virtual AXI Lite master loads `$APP.data_mem.bin` in the data memory
 3. (in parallel to 1. and 2.)
 The virtual wide AXI master loads a parametrizable number of bytes with random content in the activation memory
 4. The testbench sends an interrupt to the Snitch core, which starts fetching from the instruction memory
-5. While the VWU runs, the testbench polls the exposed EOC register to detect the end of the software run
+5. While Wakelet runs, the testbench polls the exposed EOC register to detect the end of the software run
 6. Finally, the testbench receives the return value and can launch another execution or terminate the simulation

-Such a configuration can be used to seamlessly simulate also ASIC implementations of the VWU top-level.
+Such a configuration can be used to seamlessly simulate also ASIC implementations of Wakelet top-level.

-The **execution flow of the VWU** is the following:
+The **execution flow of Wakelet** is the following:
 1. Just after the reset is deasserted, the Snitch core boots at the first address of the bootrom
 2. The code in the bootrom initializes Snitch's register file, enable the local Machine External interrupt, and goes into wfi
 3. When Snitch receives a `meip` interrupt, it jumps to the first instruction loaded in the instruction memory, starting the execution of the crt0